aescarias/pdfnaut/docs/source/reference/cos/objects.rst

   * ASCII strings.
   * Byte strings: hex strings or literal strings containing binary data.
-  * PDFDocEncoded strings
+  * PDFDocEncoded strings.
-  * Text strings: encoded in either PDFDocEncoding, UTF-16BE or UTF-8.
-The latter was introduced in PDF 2.0
+  * Text strings: encoded in either PDFDocEncoding, UTF-16BE or UTF-8; the latter of which was introduced in PDF 2.0.

 * Dates: implemented via :func:`~pdfnaut.common.dates.encode_iso8824` and :func:`~pdfnaut.common.dates.parse_iso8824`.
+* Name trees and number trees: see :class:`~pdfnaut.cos.objects.trees.NameTree` and :class:`~pdfnaut.cos.objects.trees.NumberTree`.
 * The following data structures do not currently have a dedicated type:

   * File specifications
   * Functions
-  * Name trees
-  * Number trees
   * Rectangles
   * Text streams